StreamCo/react-coding-challenge/README.md

 You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/).

 ### What should I include with my source code?

 Please include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.

+Also, add the following info to your `README`:

+- How did you decide which technologies to use as part of your solution?
+- Any improvements you could make to your submission

 ## Useful Links